FairwindsOps/terraform-gcp-vpc-native/default/README.md

 ### Default module example parameters
-To use the `default` module with a VPC-native-ready network.
+The `default` module will create a VPC-native network for Kubernetes clusters.
 This module can be configured to provision a Cloud NAT gateway.
 The Cloud NAT gateway can also be configured with `AUTO_ONLY` or `MANUAL_ONLY` options.
 If `MANUAL_ONLY` is chosen, `cloud_nat_address_count` can be used to select the desired number of public IP addresses.

 Fill out your `network.tf` like so: